Anello-Photonics/docs-A1/docs/configurations.rst

 +--------------------+----------------------+--------------------------------------------------------------------------+

 .. note::
     If MAV_2_BROADCAST is set to 0 (Never Broadcast), then the server address (INS IP) must be specified in the Comm Link settings to continue connecting with AMarinerControl over ethernet.
+MAVLink over multicast is not currently supported.

 .. _nmea0183-serial-parameters: